mongodb/docs/source/includes/queryable-encryption/qe-csfle-contention.rst

   update operations, the benefit of a high contention factor for a rarely updated field is unlikely to outweigh the drawback.

+Some other examples of low cardinality fields are credit card types, gender, and ethnicity.

 Consider decreasing ``contention`` if:

 - The field is high cardinality and contains entirely unique values,